top of page

 Homemade 'Golden Brick' Beancurd

-Topped with pork floss and radish, this fried tofu dish was homely and traditional.
+This fried tofu dish was homely and traditional.
 The tofu was freshly fried and the toppings added a crunchy texture; another great dish.

 Long Beach Seafood has four branches across Singapore: Demsey, UDC, IMM and Robertson Quay.